 Our Analysis and Test Results

 The Aspire rain pants from Outdoor Research are a remarkable blend of function and light weight.
 They quickly became our favorite pants for inclement weather of all sorts and seasons.
-As such, they are our unequivocal Editors' Choice winner.

 The ability of rain pants to keep water off your legs is paramount to any good rain pant.
 The materials are consistently good in this category—they do the job.
 But there are other ways that pants can fail to keep water out.
 The OR Aspire pants had the best waterproof/breathable fabric and features that improved comfort and utility without compromising that waterproof seal.
 They are made of Gore-Tex Paclite material that has taped seams and pores smaller than a droplet of water—it keeps water droplets out mechanically because they just can't fit through the material.